 The world of trusts is not one-size-fits-all.
 The type of trust you choose should reflect your unique wishes for how your assets are handled now and in the future.

 The two basic trust structures are revocable and irrevocable.
 The biggest difference is that revocable trusts can be changed after they are created, while irrevocable trusts typically cannot.
-(There are a few exceptions, though, as certain state laws have changed over the previous decades.1)
+(There are a few exceptions, though, as state laws can vary considerably.1)

 Because you can make changes to your revocable trust at any time, for certain purposes you are still viewed as the owner of the assets – even though you have a trustee who manages the trust for you.
 For example, you’ll be responsible for making tax payments and reporting on the trust’s investment returns, and revocable trust assets are includable in your estate and are available to creditors.